 It’s not just an online brochure

 Often people think of a website as an online brochure but it should be so much more than that.
 There are great designers that can build really attractive websites but websites aren’t just to look pretty.
 They need to be strategic.
 For example, a personal trainers website should attract business, encourage people to get in touch and capture their enquiry.
-That sounds obvious but if a web browser isn’t instantly engaged or cant figure out how to get in touch, within few seconds so they will leave the site.
+That sounds obvious but if a web browser isn’t instantly engaged or cant figure out how to get in touch, within a few seconds they will leave the site.
 So you need to make it engaging and as easy as possible for the individual who is browsing your site to make contact with you.

 Have a clear call-to-action on every page

-Lets imagine I am looking for a personal trainer and I stumble upon your website and begin browsing.
+Let’s imagine I am looking for a personal trainer and I stumble upon your website and begin browsing.
 After I have finished browsing I will either be interested or not interested.
 If I am interested I will probably want to make contact.
 If this is the case I need to know how I can make contact without having to navigate back through the pages I have just been reading.
 Therefore you need very clear ‘call to actions’ on every page.
 I would also suggest you place them at the top right and the bottom of the page.
 We read left to right and top to bottom so no matter whether we just read the first paragraph or read all the way to the bottom of the page our eyes will automatically end up at the ‘call to action’.

 Offer multiple methods of contact